cs1302uga/cs1302-tutorials/junit/junit.md

    import org.junit.jupiter.params.provider.ValueSource;
    ```

-   Now ass the following test method to your `CounterTest` class:
+   Now add the following test method to your `CounterTest` class:

    ```java
    @DisplayName("A negative initValue value is not supported.")